 PATH, before continuing with the other guides.

-You can check the locations available on your path by running this command.
+You can inspect the locations available on your path by running this command.

 The output is a list of locations separated by colons.
 You can make Nomad